IATI/IATI-Codelists/README.rst

 Embedded vs NonEmbedded Codelists
 =================================

-This repository contains only codelists that are embedded in the in the IATI Standard.
+This repository contains only codelists that are embedded in the IATI Standard.
 Embedded means that IATI is directly responsible for them, and any changes to them need to go through the same change control process as other changes to the standard.

-Those codelists that are not Embedded can be found in a seperate repository at `<https://github.com/IATI/IATI-Codelists-NonEmbedded/>`_.
+Those codelists that are not embedded can be found in a seperate repository at `<https://github.com/IATI/IATI-Codelists-NonEmbedded/>`_.
+These lists are typically maintained by other organisations that IATI has no control over but which IATI data relies on such as country codes, language codes and so on.
 The aspiration for these codelists is to have them pulled from their external sources regularly and automatically.

 Codelists in Other Formats
 ==========================